 Remember when we first started to hear media stories about the ozone hole in the southern hemisphere?
 Often in the very same broadcast was a story about dangerously high levels of ozone in U.S. urban areas.
 Huh?
 I kept meaning to resolve this apparent dissonance through some research, when an NPR story asked and answered all my questions.
 Freed up a little brain space – I appreciated that.

 Here are some areas I’ve been gnawing on.
 With any luck I’ll come across a conference or client that shares my curiosity.

 One of the great pleasures of working at the University of Illinois was having stacks privileges in the library.
 I loved to locate a book and then browse the surrounding titles to see what related material might be available.
-That’s how I discovered the Ajivika religion and its ties to the Barabar Caves in Bihar, India.
+That’s how I discovered the Ajivika religion and its ties to the Barabar Caves in Bihar, India; and, more recently, the Akhi brotherhood's traditions of hospitality in medieval Anatolia.
 Google just doesn’t cut it when you don’t yet know what you’re looking for.

 Two puzzles I finally wrote up, starting at the UI library.
 I was looking into the fine print of the Emancipation Proclamation to determine exactly how many slaves were exempted (and therefore not freed) by its careful language.
 As near as I can figure, it was about 837,622 people.
 For details see: